The 20 Best Resume Templates — and How to Use Them to Land a Job

-Similarly, if you are an Apple aficionado who uses the built-in word processor Pages, there are 6 free resume templates that come with the software package.
+If you are an Apple aficionado who uses the built-in word processor Pages, there are 9 free resume templates that come with the software package.
 Here's an example of a good option for resume templates in Pages:

-Similar to Pages, Google Docs (which is free for anyone who has a Google account), offers four free resume templates.
+If you're partial to Google solutions, Google Docs (which is free for anyone who has a Google account), offers five free resume templates.
 By definition, since these resume templates live in the cloud, they will always be readily accessible to you in your Google Drive.
 And let’s face it — don’t we all want to know what it’s really like to work at Google?
 The people who created these resume templates for Google Docs all got their resumes through the hiring process there.

 While basic, starting your resume from scratch using one of Google's resume templates will definitely save you a lot of time — and there's the added benefit of working within a familiar and free environment.